chrisbrasington/final-fantasy-auto-auto-battle/README.md

 # final fantasy (pixel remaster) auto auto-battle

-Better than auto-hot-key.
+Better auto-grinder than auto-hot-key.
 This program detects when in and out of combat, engages in both movement and combat commands, uses game's built in auto-battle (for repeating prior commands), quick-saves after battle, and aborts in the event of death.
 Logs all actions out to console window viewable in the background.

 Tested on `Final Fantasy IV` but written for all pixel remasters 1-6.